Författare

 Joan Wallach Scott är en uppskattad författare inom Samhälle och politik och Psykologi och pedagogik med totalt 6 böcker tillgängliga på Bokkollen, utgivna hos Columbia University Press, Princeton University Press, Duke University Press.

-Bland verken finns Knowledge, Power, and Academic Freedom, som toppar listan över Joan Wallach Scotts populäraste böcker.
-Verken spänner över psykologi & pedagogik och tilltalar läsare som uppskattar genren.
+Bland verken finns Gender and the Politics of History, som toppar listan över Joan Wallach Scotts populäraste böcker.
+Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Joan Wallach Scott är On the Judgment of History, utgivet 2020.